microsoft/WebTemplateStudio/mocks/README.md

 `blog-redux` - Contains a blog page built with react, bootstrap and redux.

-`materialui-multi-page` - contains a long list, content grid and master detail page built with react, material-ui and an express back end
+`materialui-multi-page` - Contains a list, grid and master detail page built with react, material-ui and an express back end.
+The back end template contains code for a connection to Cosmos that is commented out in the /server/routes folder.
+To use Cosmos uncomment the code in /server/routes, rename .env-change-me to .env and add your connection string to the .env file.